 Capital One offers a number of online certificates of deposit as part of their 360 product suite.
-The terms come with standard lengths ranging from 6 months to 60 months and above average annual percentage yields.
+The terms come with standard lengths ranging from 6 months to 5 years and offer above average APYs (annual percentage yields).

 To see if Capital One’s CD rates are right for you, continue reading our review below.

 Capital One 360 CD Rates + Account Details

 Capital One 360 CDs are federally insured by the FDIC up to the applicable limits.
 As mentioned, there are no minimum deposit requirements but you will need to deposit something in the account to open it.
 There is also a maximum deposit allowance of $1,000,000.